Mullgate

 • what exposure mode is configured?

-• does every route have a distinct bind IP?
+• if this is public + published-routes, does every route have a distinct bind IP?

 • what does the hostname resolve to from the failing client?